snlacks/node-strong-password/README.md

 If a password fails spw.isLongEnough(), the object would look like this.

     {
         name: "length",
         message: `The password needs to be 8 characters long.`,
         pattern: 8
     }

-If you want to change the minimum length, you can pass that in the options.
+If you want to change the minimum length, you can pass that in the options. (minLength) See the full documentation below for complete API.

-Class/Static Variables for patterns can be set.
-THe naming convention is to .isValidMethod.pattern

-## Work flow.

-Include the class,